 Surveys for the Project were initiated in July 2014 and were suspended in November 2014 due to winter weather conditions.
 Additional field surveys re-commenced in March 2015 and the field season is continuing as additional survey access permissions are granted through December 2015, weather permitting.
 Field surveys will resume in spring 2016.
 Field surveys have included, but are not limited to, civil survey, wetland and waterbody delineations, rare species habitat assessment and presence/absence surveys, and cultural resources surveys.
 Completion of field surveys will be dependent upon the finalization of the Project alignment, as well as the acquisition of survey permission on all affected parcels.
 This process may extend after the issuance of the certificate order, should the Project be approved by the Commission.
-Field survey data shown on the aerial alignment sheets included in Attachment L1, incorporates survey and publicly available data sources were utilized for areas where field surveys have not yet been completed.
+Field survey data shown on the aerial alignment sheets included in Volume II, Appendix F, incorporates survey data obtained through September 29, 2015.
+Photo-interpreted data from high resolution aerial imagery and publicly available data sources were utilized for areas where field surveys have not yet been completed.

-In March 2015, Tennessee flew the Project alignment as it was routed at the time to obtain a 1,600 highresolution aerial imagery corridor.
+In March 2015, Tennessee flew the Project alignment as it was routed at the time to obtain a 1,600 high-resolution aerial imagery corridor.
 Tennessee has used this imagery to photo-interpret the boundaries for wetlands and waterbodies, ecological communities, and rare species habitat for areas with no access.
 Photointerpretation provides a more accurate assessment of impacts as compared to publicly available data; however Tennessee recognizes that all resource boundaries will require field verification for the issuance of environmental permits.
 Since the March 2015 flight there have been route deviations so certain portions of the current Project alignment do not have high resolution aerial imagery associated with them.
-Tennessee has utilized publicly available data for these areas, if survey access was not granted.
-Tennessee anticipates flying these deviations in November 2015, weather permitting.
+Tennessee has utilized publicly available data for these areas, Tennessee anticipates flying these deviations in November 2015, weather permitting.